Samira123-hub/Rock-Paper-Scissor-Game/README.md

 # ROCK - PAPER - SCISSOR - GAME
-in this game you are going to play against the computer the famous game 'rock-paper-scissor'
+In this game, you’ll be playing against the computer in the classic game of Rock-Paper-Scissors.
+Let’s see who comes out on top!